tatHi/cwr/README.md

     - Compositional word replacement with a restriction considering subword length

 `example.py` overviews the usage of each perturbation module.
-You can see the outputs of each perturbation just run this code as the following (the results depends on random seeds):
+You can see the outputs of each perturbation just by running this script as the following (the results depends on random seeds):

 ```
 $ python example.py